Austin Chapman

 Sir Austin Chapman (10 July 1864 – 12 January 1926) was an Australian politician who served in the House of Representatives from 1901 until his death in 1926.
 He held ministerial office in the governments of Alfred Deakin and Stanley Bruce, serving as Minister for Defence (1903–1904), Postmaster-General (1905–1907), Minister for Trade and Customs (1907–1908, 1923–1924), and Minister for Health (1923–1924).

 Early life

 Chapman was born on 10 July 1864 in Bong Bong, New South Wales.
 He was the son of Monica (née Cain; also spelt Kean or Kein) and Richard Chapman, his father being a wheelwright and publican.
 His mother was born in Ireland.
 His given name was spelled "Austen" until 1897.

 Chapman attended the state school in Marulan until the age of 14, when he was apprenticed to a saddler working in Goulburn and Mudgee.
 By 1885 he was operating Chapman's Hotel in Bungendore, close to the eventual site of Canberra.
 Chapman moved to Sydney in 1887 and went into partnership with Edward William O'Sullivan in an auctioneering firm, of which he was managing partner.
 He was also the proprietor of the Emu Inn on Bathurst Street.
 His partnership with O'Sullivan was dissolved in 1889, and he subsequently established the Royal Hotel in Braidwood.

-New South Wales politics

-In 1891 Chapman was elected to the New South Wales Legislative Assembly as MLA for Braidwood.
-He was an active supporter of federation of the Australian colonies.